retzkek/grafana-proxy/README.md

 access to a remote Grafana datasource, which you have access to via an [API token](https://grafana.com/docs/http_api/auth/).

+## Installation

+A container image is available on Docker hub at `retzkek/grafana-proxy`.

 ## Building

 Run `make` to build a stand-alone binary (requires Go > v1.8).